-Imagine Español is designed to fit flexibly into bilingual and dual language programs to extend and enrich instruction.
+Imagine Español is designed to fit flexibly into bilingual and dual-language programs to extend and enrich instruction.
 Students learning remotely can work independently in their personalized learning pathways.
 Teachers can also use offline resources, including printable decodable books, vocabulary flashcards, and review activities, to help teachers individualize instruction for every student.
 Preliminary research showed that first graders using Imagine Español in a dual-language program in Texas outperformed non-users on the STAR Reading Spanish Test.

-Esperanza is Spanish multisensory structured language program for reading, writing, and spelling.
-The program provides a multisensory, sequential, systematic approach to achieve Spanish literacy.
+Esperanza is a Spanish multisensory structured language program for reading, writing, and spelling.
+The program provides a multisensory, sequential, systematic approach to achieving Spanish literacy.
 Esperanza incorporates essential components of an effective literacy program as defined by the National Literacy Panel.
 The program can also be used as an early reading intervention program for Spanish-speaking students.

 The program includes three levels:

 Lenguaje y Lectura (pre-k and k) focuses on early literacy skills, such as phonological awareness, the alphabetic principle, phonics, early writing skills, oral language, and comprehension.

 First and second-grade Esperanza lessons systematically and cumulatively develop a strong knowledge of the structure of the Spanish language so that the student can read, write, and spell in their primary language.